ccarvel/digitalscholarship/step_2b_gcp.md

 ## 2b.
 Set up Google Cloud Platform for text recognition and extraction

-To enable the use of the Google OCR API, first you must create the necessary credentials in [Google Cloud Platform (GCP)](https://cloud.google.com/docs/overview/#projects).
-There is an summary of this process in the Google documentation under the section on [Creating a service account](https://cloud.google.com/docs/authentication/getting-started); what follows below is a walk through with screenshots for better clarity.
+To enable the use of the Google OCR API, first you must create the necessary credentials in <a href="https://cloud.google.com/docs/overview/#projects" target="_blank">Google Cloud Platform (GCP)</a>.
+There is an summary of this process in the Google documentation under the section on <a href="https://cloud.google.com/docs/authentication/getting-started" target="_blank">Creating a service account</a>; what follows below is a walk through with screenshots for better clarity.

 **NOTE: YOU SHOULD CREATE A NEW GOOGLE/GMAIL ACCOUNT BEFORE GETTING STARTED WITH GCP; YOU WILL NOT BE ABLE TO USE YOUR BROWN EMAIL ACCOUNT TO CREATE AND RUN PROJECTS.
 YOU WILL ALSO NEED A CREDIT/DEBIT CARD TO ENABLE BILLING, THOUGH, LIKE MICROSOFT AZURE GCP OFFERS FREE SERVICES AND CREDIT WHEN SIGNING UP**

 ## 0. Sign up for a Google Account

-Since you won't be able to use GCP with your Brown email, [create a new Google Account](https://accounts.google.com/signup?hl=en)
+Since you won't be able to use GCP with your Brown email, <a href="https://accounts.google.com/signup?hl=en" target="_blank">create a new Google Account</a>

 ## 1. Create a project in Google GCP

-Visit the [Google GCP page for creating service accounts](https://console.cloud.google.com/apis/credentials/serviceaccountkey).
-Click the project pull-down menu in the top blue bar, located in-between the name "Google Cloud Platform" and search field &ndash; look for the small white down arrow in the screenshot below:
+Visit the <a href="https://console.cloud.google.com/apis/credentials/serviceaccountkey" target="_blank">Google GCP page for creating service accounts</a>.
+Click the project pull-down menu in the top blue bar, located in-between the name &quot;Google Cloud Platform&quot; and search field &ndash; look for the small white down arrow in the screenshot below:

 <p align="center">
 <img  width="500px" src="https://github.com/ccarvel/handprint/raw/master/.graphics/google-gcp-create-service-account-key.png">